 Status enquiry Charge

 Where you can request information about a third party to assess if they can commit to a financial arrangement or make a payment.
 This can only be requested with the third party's consent and the information is based on their account status at the time of enquiry. £10.21 (includes VAT)

 Audit letter

 Details of balances and other information provided, at your request, to your accountant. £25 plus VAT per account

 SMS Text alerts

-You can register for text alerts at lloydsbank.com/business/help-and-support/account-management/text-alerts Free
+You can register for text alerts at lloydsbank.com/business/help-and-support/ account-management/text-alerts Free

 Clerical administration fee

 We are happy to discuss your day-to-day banking activities without charge.
-Howeve a significant amount of time on a specific area not covered in this brochure, we may In all cases this will be agreed with you first.
+Howeve a significant amount of time on a specific area not covered in this brochure, we may In all cases this will be agreed with you first. •

 Using other banks

 Other banks sometimes charge us when you use their counter services.
-In turn, we re these costs on to you.
-Your branch will be able to tell you which banks charge and when the services are arrangements between banks to provide a range counter services to another bank's customers by prior arrangement.
-They provide a convenient service to business customers who find the accessibility bank's branches difficult - for example due to location. ny. e of branch
+In turn, we rethese costs on to you.
+Your branch will be able to tell you which banks charge and where these costs on to you.
+2 .

+Inter-Bank Agency Agreements are arrangements between banks to provide a rang counter services to another bank's customers by prior arrangement. e of branch

+They provide a convenient service to business customers who find the accessibility bank's branches difficult - for example due to location. of their own

 Other services

 Some charges may not be included in your pre-notification.
-If this is the case, we'll could (if appropriate) or write to tell you how much the service will cost, before we provide
+If this is the case, we'll ca (if appropriate) or write to tell you how much the service will cost, before we provide

 Bacs - file submitted Free

 Bacs - debit or credit item Free

 Credit paid via a Night Safe Free